-Two fairly recent forays by Richard Dawkins into the public sphere as a proponent of Science and scientific values versus Religion
+Two fairly recent (in 2013) forays by Richard Dawkins into the public sphere as a proponent of Science and scientific values versus Religion

 provide revealing direct quotations concerning his position on science vs. religion issues.